EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## External Configuration

 Programs must often configure their behavior based on the environment during startup.
-Three typical ways are:
+There are three typical ways to do this:

 - Command Line Parameters
 - Configuration Files
 - OS Environment Variables

-We can use the [ZIO Config library](https://effectorientedprogramming.com/resources/zio/zio-config/) to read these.
+We can use the [ZIO Config library](https://effectorientedprogramming.com/resources/zio/zio-config/) for all of these:
-This is one of the few additional libraries used in this book on top of core ZIO.

 ```scala 3 mdoc:silent
 import zio.*